Who is our Metropolitan?

 The

-vestments of the deacon are the stichárion, the orárion, and the epimaníkia.
+vestments of the Deacon are the stichárion, the orárion, and the epimaníkia.

 All